 Our daily lives don't offer many opportunities for activity.
 Children don't exercise as much in school, often because of cutbacks in physical education classes.
 Many people drive to work and spend much of the day sitting at a computer terminal.
 Because we work long hours, we have trouble finding the time to go to the gym, play a sport, or exercise in other ways.

 Instead of walking to local shops and toting shopping bags, we drive to one-stop megastores, where we park close to the entrance, wheel our purchases in a shopping cart, and drive home.
-The widespread use of vacuum cleaners, dishwashers, leaf blowers, and a host of other appliances takes nearly all the physical effort out of daily chores.
+The widespread use of vacuum cleaners, dishwashers, leaf blowers, and a host of other appliances takes nearly all the physical effort out of daily chores and can contribute as one of the causes of obesity.

 The trouble with TV: Sedentary snacking